quayside-app/quayside/README.md

 # quayside.app

 Welcome to our quayside.app, the project management tool that helps your team answer the question "What's Next?" to succeed in your project goals.
-The stack is Django with Tailwind and MongoDB.
-It will hosted on Google Cloud Platform.
+The stack is Django with Tailwind and PostgreSQL.
+It is hosted on Google Cloud Platform.

 ## Setup